-For the purpose of clarification, of course, we are referring to tyre damage as changes that makes further use of the car tyre difficult or impossible.
+To clarify, of course, we are referring to tyre damage as something that makes further use of the car tyre difficult or impossible.

 What is factory damage?